MicrosoftDocs/security/zero-trust/azure-infrastructure-overview.md

 3. [Spoke VNets](azure-infrastructure-iaas.md)
 4. [Hub VNets](azure-infrastructure-networking.md)

 It’s important to note that the guidance in this series of articles is more specific for this type of architecture than the guidance provided in the Cloud Adoption Framework and Azure landing zone architectures.
-If you have applied the guidance in either of these resources, be sure to also review this series of articles for additional recommendations.
+If you applied the guidance in either of these resources, be sure to also review this series of articles for additional recommendations.

 ## Understanding Azure components